-At Longbourn Farm, I share simple homemade recipes – old classics remade from scratch and new homemade favorites.
-I believe that family meals create special moments and those moments become treasured memories.
+At Longbourn Farm, Alli shares simple homemade recipes – old classics remade from scratch and new homemade favorites.
+Alli believes that family meals create special moments and those moments become treasured memories.
 The kitchen is truly the heart of every home.
-In addition to tried-and-true kitchen favorites, I share practical farm and garden tips for the hobby farmer or avid gardener.
-I also give educational tidbits about farming and food production, as I believe knowledge and choices in the grocery store empower you to feel confident in the kitchen!
+In addition to tried-and-true kitchen favorites, she shares practical farm and garden tips for the hobby farmer or avid gardener.
+She also give educational tidbits about farming and food production, as she believes knowledge and choices in the grocery store empower you to feel confident in the kitchen!

 Your traffic increases at different times of the year so price accordingly.
 Ad budgets are tapped out at the beginning of the year so don’t charge 4th quarter rates then.
-You can do an average price all year but Alli recommends customizing it.
+You can do an average price or customize.

-Allie has a prepared media kit and a rate sheet.
-When she reaches out to a brand, she’ll find out who to speak to then she always focuses her pitch on something she notices they are working on, or a hashtag they are using.
-She’ll offer to send out her media kit and use that as a call to action with them.
-Alli doesn’t send the rate sheet with the media kit because she wants to pitch her highest package every time and then work backwards from there.
+Prepare a media kit and a rate sheet.
+When you reach out to a brand, focus your pitch on something they are working on, or a hashtag they are using.
+Send out a media kit as a call to action with them.
+Don’t send the rate sheet with the media kit because you can pitch your highest package every time and then work backwards from there.

-Alli has 4 different packages in her media kit – the full package includes -blog post, all socials, video, photos, standard licensing.
-Then she has smaller packages like Instagram packages too.
+Create different packages in your media kit – the full package can include -blog post, all socials, video, photos, standard licensing.
+Then make smaller packages like Instagram packages too.

 Go in with knowledge.
 Know your data.
 Google Analytics and analytics from your socials is important to know.
 You can’t pitch with confidence when you don’t know what your audience is going to relate to.
 Know your audience.

 A brand doesn’t want a novel idea.
 They want a good idea.
 They want something you know you can pull off.